yinonsade/spotifyapp/README.md

 # Spotify API

-a searcg engine that shows results of songs and funny dad jokes (:
+A search engine that shows results of songs and funny dad jokes (:

 HTML
 CSS